FMIG Manual

 • Food – consult the budget for this event.
 Student leaders can help plan the food.

-• Create a WeJoinIn for RSVPs – Cap the amount of students available to attend depending on IUD kits available.
+• Create a WeJoinIn for RSVPs – cap the amount of students able to attend depending on IUD kits available.

 Supplies